Twins overcome Hunter Greene's 14 Ks, rally to beat Reds 5-3 and drop AL Central magic number to 2

 The Twins (81-72) trimmed their magic number to clinch the AL Central to two games.

+“It was a good time to get a bunt down,” Castro said.
+“That was a game-changer.”

-Polanco followed with a bases-loaded, two-out single off Sam Moll a few batters later that scored Farmer and Christian Vázquez.
+Kyle Farmer followed with a tying single, and Polanco added a bases-loaded, two-out single off Sam Moll a few batters later that scored Farmer and Christian Vázquez.
 Griffin Jax pitched the bottom of the inning for his third save.

+“It doesn’t happen very much with Alexis that a team comes back and ties it,” Reds manager David Bell said.
+“Do I think he could have stayed in and got it done?
+Of course, but we had Sam ready to go.
+Where they were in the lineup, their bats were left-handed.
+I thought Sam gave us the best chance.”

 Greene allowed one run — Castro’s second home run in two days in the seventh — and three hits with one walk over seven innings.
 Greene improved to 3-0 over his last five starts.
 Ian Gibaut allowed a run on three hits in the eighth, setting the stage for Minnesota’s ninth-inning rally.